torch/nn/doc/table.md

 prl:add(p1_mlp)
 prl:add(p2_mlp)

--- now we define our top level network that takes this parallel table and computes the cosine distance betweem -- the pair of outputs mlp= nn.Sequential() mlp:add(prl)
+-- now we define our top level network that takes this parallel table and computes the cosine distance between -- the pair of outputs mlp= nn.Sequential() mlp:add(prl)